Artists, creatives, and the ever-evolving exposure con.

 Know and declare your worth.

-If you take anything away from this post, artists and creatives as a whole need to start declaring their work isn’t free.
+If you take anything away from this post, artists, and creatives as a whole need to start declaring their work isn’t free.
 Put a dollar amount on the work you do.
-Those who respect your work will pay it.
-Those who don’t aren’t worth your effort.
+Those who respect your work will pay it and those who don’t aren’t worth your effort.
 Those who simply can’t afford what you are worth might deserve your generosity if you deem the work is worthy.